 This region, unsurprisingly, is located in the center of the country.
 It’s also known as Central Loire or Val de Loire, as the Loire river flows through the province.
 Many tourists visit here as it boasts a lot of medieval and renaissance architecture.
 Not only is it popular with tourists, but many expats relocate to the area.

 The countryside is one of the area’s biggest pluses, the flat land is perfect for cycling, walking, and settling down by a river with a picnic.
-The northern part of Centre-Val de Loire is very close to Paris, so it’s also popular with day-trippers from the capital city.
+The northern part of the Loire Valley is very close to Paris, so it’s also popular with day-trippers from the capital city.

 The capital of the region is Orleans, but the biggest city is Tours.

 6. Grand-Est (formerly Alsace, Champagne-Ardenne and Lorraine)

 You may notice a German influence in Grand-Est. The northeastern region shares a border with Germany and has actually been passed between both countries a number of times.
 The regional capital is Strasbourg.

 Grand Est is one of France’s most famous wine-producing regions, as it’s home to Alsace and the king of wines, champagne.
 If you’re interested in finding out more about these wines, it’s a great idea to do the Route du Champagne, which will show you the beautiful countryside, and give you the opportunity to try wines from the region’s vineyards.